Codium-ai/pr-agent/README.md

 ‣ **Find similar issue ([`/similar_issue`](./docs/SIMILAR_ISSUE.md))**: Automatically retrieves and presents similar issues

-See the [Usage Guide](./Usage.md) for instructions how to run the different tools from CLI, online usage, Or by automatically triggering them when a new PR is opened.
+See the [Usage Guide](./Usage.md) for instructions how to run the different tools from _CLI_, _online usage_, Or by _automatically triggering_ them when a new PR is opened.

 See the [Tools Guide](./docs/TOOLS_GUIDE.md) for detailed description of the different tools.

 [Release notes](./RELEASE_NOTES.md)